mharriger/AzDOExamples/DynamicParameters/readme.md

 the Queue builds permission drop-down is set to Allow.](documentation/screenshots/pipeline-security-2.PNG)

-To demonstrate that the pipeline really does pick up the list of files dynamically, you can for this repo and set up the pipelines against your fork.
+To demonstrate that the pipeline really does pick up the list of files dynamically, you can fork this repo and set up the pipelines against your fork.
 Then, add some additional files to the Files folder and re-run the pipeline.
 The contents of those additional files will be printed when second-pipeline runs.